-She has been named in W@Competition’s list of ‘40 in their 40s Notable Women Competition Professionals’ and The Lawyer’s Hot 100 list.
-Claire was awarded ‘Dealmaker of the Year’ by Global Competition Review in 2017, and shortlisted in the ‘Lawyer of the Year’ category in the 2019 Global Competition Review awards.
+Claire has been named in [email protected]’s list of ‘40 in their 40s Notable Women Competition Professionals’ and The Lawyer’s Hot 100 list.
+She was awarded ‘Dealmaker of the Year’ by Global Competition Review in 2017, and shortlisted in the ‘Lawyer of the Year’ category in the 2019 Global Competition Review awards.

 Claire is fluent in French and Russian and has good German.